Guillamon/master-data-science/Report.md

 &nbsp;

-Regression had worked pretty well, what could **Exponential Methods and Arima** do for me?
+Regression had worked pretty well, and now what could **Exponential Methods and Arima** do for me?

+To make it brief, I first explored Loess, Holt, Holt Winters and ETS (all implemented wonderfully by forecast package).
+These weren´t looking too impressive so I quicly hopped on to what I really was looking forward to- Arima.
+Because I wasn´t too sure about the existence of seasonality, I tried both normal and seasonal Arima.
+And I was feeling brave so I read a bit about the topic, dissected my time series in a dark corner, and attempted to produce my models manually before resourcing Auto Arima function...
+I never managed to outperform it.

+Finally I ran a timeseries cross validation for all the models I had produced in my monthly-data-exploration. **Non of the exponential or Arima models stood the comparison to multiple linear regression**.
+Actually, those weren´t even much better than a Naive forecast.

 <h5 align="center">THESE DON´T LOOK TOO BAD HERE, BUT TSCV DOESN´T THINK SO </h5>